teleyinex/teleyinex/README.md

 ### Hi there 👋

+You can find me on main net at teleyinex.eth

+You can find me on 0xPolygon net at teleyine.x

 <!--
 **teleyinex/teleyinex** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.